mohan-chinnappan-n2/mohan-chinnappan-n2.github.io/2019/lead/lc.md

             Database.LeadConvertResult[] lcrResultList = Database.convertLead(curList, false);
             // the above result object (lcrResultList) that can be used to verify which records succeeded, which failed, and why.
             // NOTE:
-            // At the backend we optimize this processing the items in parallel and also bulkify as much as possible }
+            // At the backend we optimize the convertLead processing of the items by running them in parallel and also bulkify as much as possible.
+       }

    }